Add these 9 essential nutrients for older adults into your diet to maintain health and well-being for an active lifestyle.

 Magnesium is essential to a variety of body processes, including energy creation, protein formation, gene maintenance, muscle movements, nervous system regulation, and absorption of vitamin D, and is found in every cell in the body.
 Preliminary research has also shown that magnesium levels may play a role in managing depression and improving mood.
 Dietary magnesium can be found in foods like pumpkin seeds, spinach, black beans, halibut, and almonds.
 Magnesium supplements that are more easily absorbed by the body are magnesium citrate, magnesium lactate, and magnesium chloride.

 Folate, known in its synthetic form as folic acid, is key to red blood cell formation and healthy cell development.
-It can be found in dark leafy vegetables, beans, and peas, as well as nuts, oranges, lemons, bananas, lemons, and strawberries.
+It can be found in dark leafy vegetables, beans, and peas, as well as nuts, oranges, lemons, bananas, and strawberries.